Strategy ONE

 By default, all datasets in the AI dataset collection display.
 You can display a single dataset to focus on that data.

-For a universal bot (multiple bots combined into a single intelligent assistant), all bots display.
-You can display a single bot.
+For a universal agent (multiple agents combined into a single intelligent assistant), all agents display.
+You can display a single agent.

-1. Create a new bot or open an existing bot and click the Edit icon in the upper right.
+1. Create a new bot or open an existing agent and click the Edit icon in the upper right.

 2. Click the Data panel .

-1. From the drop-down list, select the dataset or bot to focus on.
+1. From the drop-down list, select the dataset or agent to focus on.

 Refine Automatically-Generated Descriptions